vehsamrak/phplist/README.md

 $integerList->add(1);
 $integerList->add('not a number'); // will throw InvalidTypeException

+// Examples could be found in `tests` directory

-// more usecases can be found in Doctrine collections documentation:
+// More use cases can be found in Doctrine collections documentation:
 // https://www.doctrine-project.org/projects/doctrine-collections/en/latest/index.html
 ```